secureCodeBox/documentation/docs/contributing/local-deployment.md

 ### `ImagePullBackOff`

 Kubernetes is reporting that it isn't able to find the specified image.
-Check with `kubectl describe pod scan-nmap-n6jpg--1-gxnhp` which image your scanner wants to use and whether you have made that image available.
+Check with `kubectl describe pod [name of pod]` which image your scanner wants to use and whether you have made that image available.
 Check your Docker build logs to verify that the image has been correctly tagged.
 You can also check if the image is actually available: